zili11720/sonic-buildimage/src/sonic-yang-models/doc/Configuration.md

 ### BGP Device Global

 The **BGP_DEVICE_GLOBAL** table contains device-level BGP global state.
-It has a STATE object containing device state like **tsa_enabled** which is set to true if device is currently isolated using traffic-shift-away (TSA) route-maps in BGP
+It has a STATE object containing device state like **tsa_enabled** which is set to true if device is currently isolated using traffic-shift-away (TSA) route-maps in BGP.
+It also holds IDF isolation state which could be one of isolated_no_export, isolated_withdraw_all or unisolated

 ```
 {
 "BGP_DEVICE_GLOBAL": {
     "STATE": {
-        "tsa_enabled": "true"
+        "tsa_enabled": "true",
+        "idf_isolation_state": "isolated_no_export"
     }
 }
 ```